-Principal Balance of Issuing Entity Closing Date Loa ns Transferred to the Depositor - tal Face Amount of Certificates Issued (In th ousands) Ellington Financial Mortgage Trust 2018-1 11/18 \$ 232,518 \$ 232,518 (1) Ellington Financial Mortgage Trust 2019-1 6/19 226,913 226,913 (2) Ellington Financial Mortgage Trust 2019-2 11/19 267,255 267,255 (3)
+Principal Balance of Issuing Entity Closing Date Loa ns Transferred to the Depositor ' Total Face Amount of Certificates Issued (In the ousan ds) Ellington Financial Mortgage Trust 2018-1 11/18 \$ 232,518 \$ 232,518 (1) Ellington Financial Mortgage Trust 2019-1 6/19 226,913 226,913 (2) Ellington Financial Mortgage Trust 2019-2 11/19 267,255 267,255 (3) Ellington Financial Mortgage Trust 2020-1 6/20 259,273 259,273 (4)

-(1) In order to comply with the Risk Retention Rules, the Sponsor purchased the two most subordinated classes of Certificates and the excess cash flow certificates, with an aggregate value equal to 5.7% of the fair value of all Certificates issued.
-The Sponsor also purchased, for an aggregate purchase price of \$1.3 million, the Certificates entitled to excess servicing fees, while the remaining classes of Certificates were purchased by unrelated third parties.

-(2) In order to comply with the Risk Retention Rules, the Sponsor purchased the two most subordinated classes of Certificates and the excess cash flow certificates, with an aggregate value equal to 6.1% of the fair value of all Certificates issued.
-The Sponsor also purchased, for an aggregate purchase price of \$1.2 million, the Certificates entitled to excess servicing fees, while the remaining classes of Certificates were purchased by unrelated third parties.

-(3) In order to comply with the Risk Retention Rules, the Sponsor purchased the two most subordinated classes of Certificates and the excess cash flow certificates, with an aggregate value equal to 6.4% of the fair value of all Certificates issued.
-The Sponsor also purchased, for an aggregate purchase price of \$1.7 million, the Certificates entitled to excess servicing fees, while the remaining classes of Certificates were purchased by unrelated third parties.
+- (1) In order to comply with the Risk Retention Rules, the Sponsor purchased the two most subordinated classes of Certificates and the excess cash flow certificates, with an aggregate value as of the settlement date equal to 5.7% of the fair value of all Certificates issued.
+The Sponsor also purchased, for an aggregate purchase price of \$1.3 million, the Certificates entitled to excess servicing fees, while the remaining classes of Certificates were purchased by unrelated third parties. - (2) In order to comply with the Risk Retention Rules, the Sponsor purchased the two most subordinated classes of Certificates and the excess cash flow certificates, with an aggregate value as of the settlement date equal to 6.1% of the fair value of all Certificates issued.
+The Sponsor also purchased, for an aggregate purchase price of \$1.2 million, the Certificates entitled to excess servicing fees, while the remaining classes of Certificates were purchased by unrelated third parties. - (3) In order to comply with the Risk Retention Rules, the Sponsor purchased the two most subordinated classes of Certificates and the excess cash flow certificates, with an aggregate value as of the settlement date equal to 6.4% of the fair value of all Certificates issued.
+The Sponsor also purchased, for an aggregate purchase price of \$1.7 million, the Certificates entitled to excess servicing fees, while the remaining classes of Certificates were purchased by unrelated third parties. - (4) In order to comply with the Risk Retention Rules, the Sponsor purchased the two most subordinated classes of Certificates and the excess cash flow certificates, with an aggregate value as of the settlement date equal to 8.0% of the fair value of all Certificates issued.
+Additionally, the Sponsor purchased another subordinated class of Certificates with an aggregate value equal to 3.5% of the fair value of all Certificates issued as of the settlement date.
+Finally, the Sponsor also purchased, for an aggregate purchase price of \$1.9 million, the Certificates entitled to excess servicing fees, while the remaining classes of Certificates were purchased by unrelated third parties.

-The following table details the assets and liabilities of the consolidated securitization trusts included in the Company's Condensed Consolidated Balance Sheet as of March 31, 2020 and December 31, 2019:
+The following table details the assets and liabilities of the consolidated securitization trusts included in the Company's Condensed Consolidated Balance Sheet as of June 30, 2020 and December 31, 2019:

-(In thousands) Ma rch 31, 2020 De cember 31, 2019
+(In thousands) Jun e 30, 2020 Dec ember 31, 2019

 Assets:

-Loans, at fair value \$ 581,181 \$ 628,415
+Loans, at fair value \$ 806,106 \$ 628,415

 Real estate owned 658 658

-Investment related receivables 9,819 10,409
+Investment related receivables 4,061 10,409

 Liabilities:

-Other secured borrowings, at fair value 549,668 594,396
+Other secured borrowings, at fair value 742,688 594,396